dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   # Opt-out settings for particular use cases.
 The default value is "all".
 Other possible values are
   # "created-and-updated" and "none".
   # instrumentWorkloads: all

-  # Opt-out setting for removing instrumentation from workloads when the Dash0 monitoring resource is removed.
-  # uninstrumentWorkloadsOnDelete: true
 ```

 At this point, you need to provide two configuration settings: